sedmehdi01/DirectAdmin/README.md

 # DirectAdmin
-Login to directadmin and create Email with python
+Login to directadmin and create Emails with python.

+Run main.py with python and use it.